abrahamnash/inner-being/_posts/2023-12-11-connecting-with-death-embrace-life.markdown

 categories: life and death, existential exploration, karma, self-awareness
 ---

+## Union: Life, Death, and Light

+Understanding these cycles of our form, is not about dwelling on the end but about enriching our life energies.
+It enables us to live more consciously, and authentically.
+By enabling ourselves to engage beyond these dualities whilst recognising and acknowledging their artful interpaly, we can find a more profound connection with life, embracing the dualities that define our existence.

 ## Union
 Nature thrives on cycles – birth, growth, decay, and rebirth.
 Similarly, if we take reality as a form of the whole, and pull it apart in different ways, it will seek union - this occurs in the world, each with varying degrees of complexity.
 Form, the infinite, is pulled apart into a profound existence - this is form undergoing expression to understand itself in a more profound way, - it is source itslef undergoing a re-balancing, a hygenic expression of the divine, undergoing internal shifts to settle itself, in a way that it finds balance in its form, and discovers itself with more internal expressions, can be said to be the source of our existence.